Heroes-Academy/IntroPython_Winter2017/docs/source/week3.rst

 Terms
 -----

-You know know the following terms!
+You should know the following terms!

 1. Boolean values (True and False)
 2. Boolean Algebra (and, or, not)